Bio-Resin and Rimu Toki Earrings

 These beautiful triangle earrings are created from Recycled Rimu wood (native New Zealand timber) embedded in coloured bio-resin.
 They are a short, delicate acute triangle shape which measures approximately 2 inches (5cm) long and approximately 1 inch (2.5cm) at it’s widest (the base).
 The earrings are finished with recycled silver handmade bails and handmade sterling silver earhooks,

 There are a number of colour options, so please add a note to your order and let me know your preferred colour/s.
 The colour is translucent which allows the light to pass through creating a jewel-like effect!

 **NOTE** as these earrings are made to order each one will be slightly different in terms of the wood size and shape, grain and texture.
-All efforts will be made to create a pendant as close to that pictured as possible, but it is important that you understand that there will be some differences.
 In addition, the process of making these pendants results in some bubbles being present in the resin.
 This is normal and helps to make each piece individual and tell it’s own story.

 The wood used in this jewellery is a by-product of my other product manufacturing and is sourced from homes demolished following the 2010-2011 Christchurch Earthquakes.
 New Zealand Rimu is a beautiful red and honey coloured wood, long prized as the superior building material in this part of the world.

 The Rimu chips are embedded into Super-Sap bio-resin; an eco-friendly material with a certified 18% Bio-based content.
 This bio-resin is produced to help you reduce your carbon footprint.